 Here’s what you need to know about how New England Tech charges for tuition:

-- Once you enroll, your tuition won’t change (see Detail #1).
+- Once you enroll, your tuition will not change from that specified at the time of your enrollment while you are continuously enrolled (see Detail #1).

 - New England Tech’s tuition is the lowest tuition of any private college in Rhode Island (see Detail #2).